005401/psss_processing/README.md

 The names of the parameters in the output stream are dependent on the names of the parameters in the input stream.
 The prefix of parameters in the input stream are specified with the **--prefix** argument when running the server.

-For this example let's assume that we use **--prefix SLAAR21-LCAM-C561**.
+For this example let's assume that we use **--prefix SARFE10-PSSS055**.

-In this case, the server will look for the image in the **SLAAR21-LCAM-C561:FPICTURE** parameter.
+In this case, the server will look for the image in the **SARFE10-PSSS055:FPICTURE** stream channel.

 This means that the output stream will have the following parameters:
-- SLAAR21-LCAM-C561:FPICTURE
+- SARFE10-PSSS055:FPICTURE
-- SLAAR21-LCAM-C561:FPICTURE.specturm (X profile of the processed image)
+- SARFE10-PSSS055:FPICTURE.specturm (X profile of the processed image)
-- SLAAR21-LCAM-C561:FPICTURE.processing_parameters (Parameters used for processing the image)
+- SARFE10-PSSS055:FPICTURE.processing_parameters (Parameters used for processing the image)

 ### Processing parameters format
 The processing parameters are passed to the output stream as a JSON string.
 Example:
 ```
-SLAAR21-LCAM-C561:FPICTURE.processing_parameters =
+SARFE10-PSSS055:FPICTURE.processing_parameters =
 '{"min_threashold": 0, "max_threashold": 0, "roi": [100, 200, 100, 200]}'
 ```